StackGuardian/stackguardian-migrator/transformer/cloudformation/README.md

 - An organization on [StackGuardian Platform](https://app.stackguardian.io)
 - Optionally, pre-configure VCS, cloud integrations or private runners to use when importing into StackGuardian Platform.
 - Terraform
+- AWS CLI configured locally.
+- AWS account with adequate access where CloudFormation stacks are maintained.
 - [sg-cli](https://github.com/StackGuardian/sg-cli/tree/main/shell)